kubernetes/kops/docs/aws.md

 ## Configure DNS

+Note: If you are using Kops 1.6.2 or later, then DNS configuratin is optional.
+Instead, a gossip-based cluster can be easily created.
+The only requirement to trigger this is to have the cluster name end with `k8s.local`.
+If a gossip-based cluster is created then you can skip this section.

 In order to build a Kubernetes cluster with `kops`, we need to prepare somewhere to build the required DNS records.
 There are three scenarios below and you should choose the one that most closely matches your AWS